netdata/netdata/streaming/README.md

 the unique id the netdata generating the metrics (i.e. the netdata that originally collects them `/var/lib/netdata/registry/netdata.unique.id`).
 So, metrics for netdata `A` that pass through any number of other netdata, will have the same `MACHINE_GUID`.

+You can also use `default memory mode = dbengine` for an API key or `memory mode = dbengine` for a single host.
+The additional `page cache size` and `dbengine disk space` configuration options are inherited from the global netdata configuration.

 ##### allow from